MarcoDiFrancesco/LittleProjects/Notes/Networks.md

 There are two main internet transport protocol services TCP and UDP.

-TCP architecture:
+TCP (Transmission Control Protocol) architecture:

+- **point-to-point** because there is one sender and one receiver
 - **in-order delivery**
-- makes the **connection reliable**
+- makes the **connection reliable** because the byte are ordered
-- manages **flow and congestion control** making the connection slower in case the network is full
+- manages **flow and congestion control** adapting the transmission rate depending on the newtork conditions (is sets dinamically the window size)
+- **clogging the network** is avoided thanks to congestion control
+- sender will **not overwhelm** receiver
 - it's **connection-oriented** so a setup between two hosts is required
+- **cumulative** ACKs
+- **bi-directional** data flow
 - does **not** provide
   - timing
   - minimum throghput
   - security

+The UDP protocol exists beacause it's not possible to use just IP protocol bacause it doesn't use any port.

 UDP (User datagram protocol) architecture: